Permafrost/Tundra/README.md

         * `$body`: the main text of the email
         * `$smtp`: an SMTP URI specifying the SMTP server to use (for example, `smtp://user:password@host:port`), defaults to the SMTP server configured in the Integration Server setting `watt.server.smtpServer`.

+      * `sap+idoc`: sends an IDoc XML message to an SAP system.
+Both opaque and non-opaque URIs are allowed: opaque URIs are useful if the SAP Adapter alias contains characters not permitted in a normal domain name, such as underscores.

+        An example opaque sap+idoc URI is as follows, where sap_r3 is the SAP Adapter alias name, and the user and password are provided as query string parameters:

+            sap+idoc:sap_r3?user=aladdin&password=opensesame&client=200&language=en&queue=xyz

+        An example non-opaque sap+idoc URI is as follows, where sappr3 is the SAP Adapter alias name, and the user and password are provided in the authority section of the URI:

+            sap+idoc://aladdin:opensesame@sappr3?client=200&languange=en&queue=xyz

+        The following additional override options can be provided via the `$pipeline` document, and if specified will overrided the relevant parts of the destination URI:
+        * `$user` is the username used for the SAP session.
+Defaults to the SAP Adapter alias username, if not specified.
+        * `$password` is the password used for the SAP session.
+Defaults to the SAP Adapter alias password, if not specified.
+        * `$client` is the SAP client used for the SAP session.
+Defaults to the SAP Adapter alias client, if not specified.
+        * `$language` is the language used for the SAP session.
+Defaults to the SAP Adapter alias language, if not specified.
+        * `$queue` is the optional name of the SAP system inbound queue, required when using queued remote function calls (qRFC).

     * `$pipeline` is an optional IData document for providing arbitrary variables to the delivery implementation service.